 Look, you've given a great head start to what will hopefully be the special counsel.

-Uh, you know that he wouldn't dare answer those questions uh in in your for in any forum, but certainly not when you're gonna be relentless with uh any dodging for any answers.
+You know that he wouldn't dare answer those questions in your forum, in any forum, but certainly not when you're going to be relentless with any dodging for any answers.

 I hope he will.

-You might add on there uh about the circumstance of giving memos to a law professor friend that were uh apparently for Congress instead, but I guess that's you know one of many subjects.
+You might add on there about the circumstance of giving memos to a law professor friend that were apparently for Congress instead, but I guess that's one of many subjects.

-Um look, we're seeing with Mr. Comey, unfortunately, this part of this culture that public servants try to capitalize on their ego and um on opportunities, so this book tour is gonna bring in millions.
+Look, we're seeing with Mr. Comey, unfortunately, this part of this culture that public servants try to capitalize on their ego and on opportunities.

 If you were his lawyer, would you allow him to write a book under any circumstances?